SOCI 325: Sociology of Science

 Non-scientists and technoscience

-Public (lay people) do not just naively use technoscientific output, but their own have understanding of it
+Public (“lay people”) do not just naively use technoscientific output, but have their own understanding of it

 E.g. diet and nutrition, algorithmic interactions, public health